Yen depreciates but still has an advantage

 Thanh Vân |

-Yen unexpectedly increases in value to peak
+Yen unexpectedly increases in price to reach its peak

 Huyền Mai |